Laura Horton: Storylines

 Laura Spencer arrives in Salem as a young psychiatric intern at the Salem University Hospital.
 She immediately catches the eye of Bill Horton, and the two become engaged.
 Bill calls off the wedding when he learns he can't be a surgeon, due to tuberculosis in his hand.
 Laura briefly dates Marie Horton's ex fiancé, Tony Merrit, however nothing serious develops between the two.
 Laura is in love with both Bill and Tony.
 Tony, however, recovers his relationship with Marie and, to cope, Laura dives deep into her work.

-In the summer of 1967, Laura is assigned to evaluate Susan Martin's state of mind for the courts when Susan stands trial for killing her husband, David.
+In 1967, Laura is assigned to evaluate Susan Martin's state of mind for the courts when Susan stands trial for killing her husband, David.
 In the process, Laura spends many hours with lawyer, Mickey Horton.
-They fall in love and marry in 1968.
-Later that year, Laura is raped by her ex-lover, and Mickey's brother, Bill.
+They fall in love and marry in December 1967.
+In early 1968, jealous Bill gets drunk and rapes Laura.
 The following day, Bill is unable to remember raping Laura.
 Soon after, Laura learns she is pregnant and, when her father in law, Tom Horton, discovers a paternity test, things become more complicated.
 Tom learns that Mickey is sterile and that the baby is Bill's.
 Laura gives birth prematurely to a healthy baby boy named, Mike.

 In 1970, Laura and Mickey's marriage begins to fall apart and they separate for a time, but eventually work things out by the end of the year.
 However, by 1971, Mickey and Laura again have troubles after his affair with Linda Patterson is made public.
 Laura and Mickey agree to remain married and try to make things work for Mike's sake.

 In 1972, Bill and Laura begin to fall in love when Laura learns the true reason Bill went to jail.
 Laura plans to divorce Mickey and marry Bill but, when the two were overheard talking by Mike, he assumes they were having an affair, running out into the street and being hit by a car.
 Mike survives, and Laura realizes she cannot abandon her husband and child.

-In 1973, Mickey suffers a heart attack after Mike lashes out at him for the pain he caused Laura by having an affair with his secretary.
+In 1973, Mickey has a heart attack after Mike lashes out at him for the pain he caused Laura by having an affair with his secretary.
 Mickey is rushed to surgery and survives the operation performed by Bill.
 Though he survives the operation, Mickey suffers a stroke which erases his memory.
 Mickey sneaks out of the hospital and leaves Salem.
 With Mickey out of the way, Laura is free to love Bill, however, her marriage to Mickey is still an obstacle for Mickey cannot be declared legally dead for seven years.
 Fate intervenes and, when Mickey is discovered to be alive, he grants Laura a divorce so he can remain with Maggie Simmons.